SongDrop/mailcow-azure/README.md

 ---

+## Step 1: Create a Microsoft Azure account on https://portal.azure.com

+## Step 2: Point your DNS records to Microsoft Azure

-## Step 1: Create the virtual machine and the resources needed
+## Step 3: Create the virtual machine and the resources needed

-## Step 2: Upload and run setup script for automatic software installation on the virtual machine
+## Step 4: Upload and run setup script for automatic software installation on the virtual machine

+---

+---

+> **Important:**
+> You will need to update your domain's nameservers at your registrar (e.g., Namecheap) to the following Azure DNS nameservers:
+>
+> - ns1-01.azure-dns.com
+> - ns2-01.azure-dns.net
+> - ns3-01.azure-dns.org
+> - ns4-01.azure-dns.info
+>
+> Make sure your DNS records point to Azure **before** you start the installation.

 ---